pibiger-tech/usb2canfd-x2/ReadMe.txt

-Because of Server Size Limited, more package please send us email:
+Because of Server Size Limited, more package and drivers please send us email:

 pibiger@163.com